Maaz7703/Maaz7703/README.md

 - 👋 Hi, I’m @Maaz7703
-- 👀 I’m interested in C++ python and java
+- 👀 I’m interested in Data Analysis and Data Science
-- 🌱 I’m currently learning java and jss
+- 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on jss
+- 💞️ I’m looking to get opportunities on Data Science
 - 📫 How to reach me ...

 <!---